 This is when families wish to transfer their child at a time other than the beginning of the year.
-These are also coordinated by Norfolk County Council; they will need to fill in an In Year Primary Application Form online or can be downloaded in paper form. https://www.norfolk.gov.uk/education-and-learning/schools/school-admissions/movingschools
+These are also coordinated by Norfolk County Council; they will need to fill in an in year Application form online or request a paper application form from the Customer service team at Norfolk county council.